 - The QuickTime will ask you whether you want to record the whole screen, whole window or a particular area of the screen.

 - You can select the screen area you want to be recorded.

 - After making the selection of the screen for recording, tap on the Start Recording button.

 - Once your recording is complete, click on the QuickTime icon in the menu bar or select Stop Screen Recording.

 3. Get it done!

-Once you get your screen and audio recording, disconnect SoundFlower from the audio input so you can get back the audio on speakers.
+Once you get your screen and audio recording, disconnect SoundFlower from the audio input so you can get back the audio on the speakers.
 Go to System Preferences and select the Sound tab.
 Click on the Output tab and select Internal Speakers as a source for producing sounds.

 Apple’s default audio and video player QuickTime also allows easy editing of video and audio files.

-Its basic video-editing features allow trimming video files, merging multiple multimedia files, splitting and rearranging video clips.
+Its basic video-editing features allow trimming video files, merging multiple multimedia files, and splitting and rearranging video clips.
 This software is extremely handy for those who make desktop screen recording videos for uploading to YouTube or sharing on other platforms.

 Those who make tutorials for gameplay usually use video and audio recording to make the video engaging and give the viewer a full and exciting experience to watch the video.